la2050/archive/_projects/2016/dublab-fm-in-los-angeles-connecting-la-residents-through-freeform-radio.md

   in Los Angeles.
 DUBLAB also serves as a creative incubator for musicians in Los Angeles to develop their sonic experimentations in both live performance settings and studio­ based radio broadcasts.
+Please explain how you will define and measure success for your project.​: >- DUBLAB's FM Initiative will be evaluated by the following metrics:

+  PUBLIC FEEDBACK:

+  To evaluate the response from the public, an e-mail survey will be conducted with participants at the end of the project’s first year.
+Feedback given by the public will be compiled with anecdotal reports from studio staff.

+  MEDIA RESPONSE:

+  Press received will be taken into consideration alongside public opinion.
+  Positive coverage in at least three major Los Angeles media outlets will be considered a success.
+We will also take into account the depth of social media activity throughout the course of the initiative and the number of followers gained.

+  Staff Review:

+  The staff will conduct a review at the end of each month of operation to evaluate the studio's success based on enthusiasm of the audience and depth of engagement.
+At the end of the first year of operation we will determine if the quality of the project successfully fulfilled the initiative's goals.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Publicity/awareness
+  - Community outreach
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/dublab-fm-in-los-angeles-connecting-la-residents-through-freeform-radio/skild-prod.s3.amazonaws.com/myla2050/images/custom540/6890837355741-team91.jpg
 organization_name: Future Roots Inc.